 HiiROC, a startup based in Humberside, UK, offers an alternative: it uses an electrically powered thermal plasma torch to break down hydrocarbons.
 Taking place in a series of separation chambers in the absence of oxygen, the torches heat the hydrocarbon molecules which decompose into elemental hydrogen gas and solid carbon black.

-The main benefit of their process is that no carbon escapes into the atmosphere.
+The main benefit of their process is that no carbon dioxide escapes into the atmosphere.
 However, the process yields a vast amount of carbon black as a byproduct – HiiROC’s first commercial plant is expected to produce over 3,500 t/y of hydrogen and 10,000 t/y of carbon black.
 HiiROC says it plans to “rapidly” scale to “several hundred thousand t/y from current projects in development” and would then be “targeting millions of t/y globally”.

 The amount of carbon is so significant that HiiROC considers it a co-product of the business, with the company’s latest accounts describing their principal activity as production of “affordable clean hydrogen and carbon black”.
 The UK carbon black market is around 15m t/y, which HiiROC believes it can move into.